tlepple/data_origination_workshop/README.md

 I took the time to install these components manually on a traditional linux server and then wrote the setup script in this repo so others could try it out too.
 Please take the time to review that script [`setup_data_origination_apps.sh`](./setup_data_origination_apps.sh).
 Hopefully it becomes a reference for you one day if you use any of this technology.

 In this workshop, we will integrate this data platform and stream data from here into our Apache Iceberg data lake built in a previous workshop (all of those components will installed here too).
-For step by step instruction on working with the Iceberg components, please check out my [Apache Iceberg Workshop](https://github.com/tlepple/iceberg-intro-workshop) for more details on working with that.
+For step-by-step instruction on working with the Iceberg components, please check out my [Apache Iceberg Workshop](https://github.com/tlepple/iceberg-intro-workshop) for more details on working with that.

 ---
 ---